Chargers Complete Mock Draft: Seven-Round Selections For Los Angeles [Opinion]

 — NBC Sports (@NBCSports) April 4, 2017

 Still, L.A. might be better off waiting until the late rounds.
 The Chargers have a few more pressing needs than quarterback.
 They can find a developmental quarterback like Tennessee’s Josh Dobbs in the late rounds.
-Dobbs has the profile that you want in a quarterback and
+Dobbs has the profile that you want in a quarterback.

 Round 6 – 190th Overall: Defensive End Tarell Basham, Ohio